-Exhibit Number Description 3.1(1) Articles of Incorporation of American Honda Finance Corporation, dated February 6, 1980, and Certificates of Amendment to the Articles of Incorporation, dated March 29, 1984, November 13, 1988, December 4, 1989, July 2, 1991, April 3, 1997, November 30, 1999, and December 17, 2003.
-3.2(1) Amended and Restated Bylaws of American Honda Finance Corporation, dated April 27, 2010.
+Exhibit Number Description 3.1 (1) Articles of Incorporation of American Honda Finance Corporation, dated February 6, 1980, and Certificates of Amendment to the Articles of Incorporation, dated March 29, 1984, November 13, 1988, December 4, 1989, July 2, 1991, April 3, 1997, November 30, 1999, and December 17, 2003.
+3.2 (1) Amended and Restated Bylaws of American Honda Finance Corporation, dated April 27, 2010.
 4.1 (1) Form of Specimen Common Stock of American Honda Finance Corporation.
 4.2 American Honda Finance Corporation agrees to furnish to the Securities and Exchange Commission upon request a copy of each instrument with respect to issues of long-term debt of American Honda Finance Corporation and its subsidiaries, the authorized principal amount of which does not exceed 10% of the consolidated assets of the American Honda Finance Corporation and its subsidiaries.
 4.3 (2) Amended and Restated Issuing and Paying Agency Agreement between American Honda Finance Corporation and The Bank of New York Mellon, dated as of August 27, 2012.
 4.4 Trust Indenture between Honda Canada Finance Inc., as issuer, and BNY Trust Company of Canada (as successor to CIBC Mellon Trust Company), as trustee, dated as of September 26, 2005(3), as supplemented by supplemental indentures from time to time, and the Form of Debenture(4).
 4.5 (5) Indenture, dated September 5, 2013, between American Honda Finance Corporation and Deutsche Bank Trust Company Americas, as trustee.
-4.6 (6) First Supplemental Indenture, dated February 8, 2018, between American Honda Finance Corporation and Deutsche Bank Trust Company Americas, as trustee.
-4.7 Form of Fixed Rate Medium-Term Note, Series A(7) and Form of Floating Rate Medium-Term Note, Series A (8).
-31.1 (9) Certification of Principal Executive Officer 31.2 (9) Certification of Principal Financial Officer $32.1^{(10)}$ Certification of Principal Executive Officer pursuant to 18 U.S.C.
-Section 1350 $32.2^{(10)}$ Certification of Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350 101.INS (9) XBRL Instance Document 101.SCH (9) XBRL Taxonomy Extension Schema Document 101.CAL (9) XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB (9) XBRL Taxonomy Extension Label Linkbase Document 101.PRE (9) XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF (9) XBRL Taxonomy Extension Definition Linkbase Document
+4.6 (6) First Supplemental Indenture, dated February 8, 2018, between American Honda Finance Corporation and DeutscheBank Trust Company Americas, as trustee.
+4.7 Form of Fixed Rate Medium-Term Note, Series A(7) and Form of Floating Rate Medium-Term Note, Series A(8).
+31.1 (9) Certification of Principal Executive Officer 31.2 (9) Certification of Principal Financial Officer 32.1(10) Certification of Principal Executive Officer pursuant to 18 U.S.C.
+Section 1350 32.2(10) Certification of Principal Financial Officer pursuant to 18 U.S.C.
+Section 1350 101.INS (9) XBRL Instance Document 101.SCH (9) XBRL Taxonomy Extension Schema Document 101.CAL (9) XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB (9) XBRL Taxonomy Extension Label Linkbase Document 101.PRE (9) XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF (9) XBRL Taxonomy Extension Definition Linkbase Document 1.
+Incorpora ted herein by reference to the same numbered Exhibit filed with our registration statement on Form 10, dated June 28, 2013.

-- Incorporated herein by reference to the same numbered Exhibit filed with our registration statement on Form 10, dated June 28, 2013. - Incorporated herein by reference to the same numbered Exhibit filed with our registration statement on Form 10, amendment No. 1, dated August 7, 2. - Incorporated herein by reference to Exhibit number 4.5 filed with our registration statement on Form 10, amendment No. 1, dated August 7, 2013.
-3. - Incorporated herein by reference to the same numbered Exhibit filed with our quarterly report on Form 10-Q, dated February 12, 2015.
-4. - Incorporated herein by reference to Exhibit number 4.1 filed with our registration statement on Form S-3, dated September 5, 2013. - Incorporated herein by reference to Exhibit number 4.6 filed with our quarterly report on Form 10-Q, dated February 8, 2018. - Incorporated herein by reference to Exhibit number 4.1 filed with our current report on Form 8-K, dated August 8, 2019.
-7. - Incorporated herein by reference to Exhibit number 4.2 filed with our current report on Form 8-K, dated August 8, 2019. - Filed herewith. - 10.
-Furnished herewith.
+Incorporated herein by reference to the same numbered Exhibit filed with our registration statement on Form 10, amendment No. 1, dated August 7,

+10. Furnished herewith.

+^{3.} Incorporated herein by reference to Exhibit number 4.5 filed with our registration statement on Form 10, amendment No. 1, dated August 7, 2013.

+^{4.} Incorporated herein by reference to the same numbered Exhibit filed with our quarterly report on Form 10-Q, dated February 12, 2015.

+^{5.} Incorporated herein by reference to Exhibit number 4.1 filed with our registration statement on Form S-3, dated September 5, 2013.

+^{6.} Incorporated herein by reference to Exhibit number 4.6 filed with our quarterly report on Form 10-Q, dated February 8, 2018.

+^{7.} Incorporated herein by reference to Exhibit number 4.1 filed with our current report on Form 8-K, dated February 12, 2014.

+^{8.} Incorporated herein by reference to Exhibit number 4.2 filed with our current report on Form 8-K, dated August 10, 2016.

+^{9.} Filed herewith.